ECCC-CCCS/CCCS-data-standards/CCCS-data-standards.md

 The data itself, or supporting datasets or documentation, must allow CCCS staff and users to understand sources of uncertainty.
 'Uncertainty' can take different forms depending on the data in question.
 Depending on the data set, sources of uncertainty that should be evaluated could include:
 1. Observations: for data derived from observations or data that indirectly incorporates observations (e.g. reanalysis data), the effect of uncertainties (e.g. observational bias and error, uncertainty in data processing methods) should be qualitatively explained and if possible quantified; (*Mandatory*)

-1. Future projections: for data derived from climate model simulations, two sources of uncertainty should be addressed: (*Mandatory*)
+1. Future projections: for data derived from climate model simulations, three sources of uncertainty should be addressed: (*Mandatory*)
    1. Model uncertainty, via either:
       1. a large ensemble of models in agreement with current multi-model project frameworks;
       1. an [objective model selection process](https://doi.org/10.1175/JCLI-D-14-00636.1);
    1. Scenario uncertainty: for data derived from climate model simulations, data should be provided that is consistent with as many of the following scenarios as possible:
       1. RCP2.6, RCP4.5, and RCP8.5 scenarios, or;
       1. SSP1-2.6, SSP2-4.5, SSP3-7.0, and SSP5-8.5 scenarios;
-   1. Data derived using a single model initial-condition large ensemble (SMILE) must have information regarding how this ensemble captures multi-model and multi-scenario ensemble ranges.
+   1. Internal variability uncertainty, via ensemble simulations or other equivalent approaches.

-### Metadata and Format
+### Metadata
-Data metadata (information describing the data) must: (*Recommended*)
+Data metadata (information describing the data) must: (*Mandatory*)
 1. Conform to [Climate and Forecasting (CF) Conventions](https://cfconventions.org/) or other case-specific metadata standards that provide clear information on what the dataset represents.
-Where data is meteorological or climatological and provided in netCDF format (preferred), full CF Convention compliance is required.
-For other data formats, general CF Convention guidelines should be followed to all extents possible (for example, variable and data dimension names should use standard naming formats, even if these are captured via standardized file names).
+Where data is meteorological or climatological and provided in netCDF format (preferred), CF Convention compliance is recommended as a minimum standard.
+For other data formats, general CF Convention metadata guidelines should be followed to all extents possible (for example, variable and data dimension names should use standard naming formats, even if these are captured via standardized file naming conventions);
+1. To all extents possible, leverage metadata capabilities of files formats to integrate metadata in the data files themselves;
+1. Be associated with an accurate description of number of files and total dataset size (e.g. megabytes, gigabytes). (*Mandatory*).

+### File Format
-1. Be in one of the following file formats:
+1. Be in one of the following file formats: (*Recommended*)
    1. netCDF;
    1. text (CSV);
    1. GeoJSON;
    1. GeoTIFF;
    1. Shapefile;
-1. Be associated with an accurate description of number of files and total dataset size (e.g. megabytes, gigabytes). (*Mandatory*)

 ### Quality Assurance/Quality Control Review
 The data must be associated with certifying documentation: